OusamaTheCoder/alx-low_level_programming/0x0D-preprocessor/README.md

   - `age`, type = `float`
   - `owner`, type = `char *`

-### 1. A dog is the only thing on earth that loves you more than you love yourself (mandatory)
+### 1. A dog is the only thing on earth that loves you more than you love yourself

 - **File**: `1-init_dog.c`
 - Write a function that initializes a variable of type `struct dog`.
 - Prototype: `void init_dog(struct dog *d, char *name, float age, char *owner);`

 ### 2. A dog will teach you unconditional love.
-If you can have that in your life, things won't be too bad (mandatory)
+If you can have that in your life, things won't be too bad

 - **File**: `2-print_dog.c`
 - Write a function that prints a `struct dog`.